Risperidone: Available forms

 Available forms of risperidone include tablet, orally dissolving tablet, oral solution, and powder and solvent for injection.

 Adverse effects

 Common side effects include movement problems, sleepiness, dizziness, trouble seeing, constipation, and increased weight.
 About 9 to 20% of people gained more than 7% of the baseline weight depending on the dose.
 Serious side effects may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, an increased risk of suicide, and high blood sugar levels.
 In older people with psychosis as a result of dementia, it may increase the risk of death.

 While atypical antipsychotics appear to have a lower rate of movement problems as compared to typical antipsychotics, risperidone has a high risk of movement problems among the atypicals.
 Atypical antipsychotics, however, are associated with a greater amount of weight gain and other metabolic side effects.

 Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotic treatment to avoid acute withdrawal syndrome or rapid relapse.

+In 2021, news reports described the death of a 24‑year‑old California woman, Casandra "Casi" Pastora from Chino Hills, who developed severe rebound psychosis after abruptly discontinuing risperidone and died following a confrontation with police and detention at the West Valley Detention Center in Rancho Cucamonga.
+Her father's attorney, Ed Lyman, stated: "I think it speaks for itself they [the San Bernardino County Sheriff's Department] knew she [Pastora] was mentally ill.
+They knew she was pregnant.
+They knew she was withdrawing from her medication and had medical needs right then and there.
+They could have taken her to a hospital, but they immediately detained her.
+In that period, she lost her baby and she lost her life."